Interim Minister Rev. Harry Disher

 I now have over 420 wonderful children and counting!
 I love my church, I love my position and I love the members.
 Waking up in the morning to come to Maple Grove Church is a blessing that I look forward to every morning wondering who I will meet, greet and enjoy the company with today.

-Rev. Dr. Morar Murray-Hayes, Senior Minister, Retired
+Retired – Rev. Dr. Morar Murray-Hayes, Former Senior Minister

 First experiencing her personal call to ministry at the tender age of 17 (“I knew nothing about life, and even less about ministry,” she says, “but I was called”) Morar has always felt that pastoral ministry is her primary calling, and the congregations she has served have always agreed with her.